deleteman/Conditionator/Readme.markdown

 ####postcondition_for:
 - Method to be postconditioned: This can be a single method or an array of methods.
-- Postcondition method: This can be a single method or an array of methods.
+- Post-condition method: This can be a single method or an array of methods.

 ###Defining your *pre* and *post* condition methods